Eric-hack/alx-airbnb-database/database-adv-script/README.md

 ### 1. INNER JOIN – Retrieve all bookings and the respective users who made those bookings
 ### 2. LEFT JOIN – Retrieve all properties and their reviews (including properties without reviews)
 ### 3. FULL OUTER JOIN – Retrieve all users and all bookings
+### 4. Non-Correlated Subquery - Finds all properties where the average rating is greater than 4.0
+### 5. Correlated Subquery - Find users who have made more than 3 bookings